 The certification practice statement is applied to the Population Register Centre's service certificates.
-The server certificate is a certificate granted by the Population Register

-Centre used to authenticate a service provider's service or server.
-This service provider may be a public or private organisation or an individual.
+The service certificate is a certificate granted by the Population Register Centre used to authenticate a service provider's service or server.

 A certificate is a dataset that, in connection with authentication or encryption, links the authentication data to the certificate holder and authenticates the service certificate holder.
 The certificate data are signed electronically by the certification authority's private key.
 Certificates referred to in this certification practice statement are based on a public key infrastructure (PKI).
-The server certificate for e-service use is a file-based certificate intended for encrypting e-mails and creating signatures delivered in PKCS #12 file format.